 The Temple of Apollo was a sample of Roman temples of the period.
 He stood on the podium, which led to the wide staircase.
 Small Celle preceded by four-column portico.
 Today from buildings have only foundations.

 Sanctuary complex completed two sites located outside the fence.

-At the eastern gate (by Curio) sanctuary monumental staircase, which abuts a strange towering twin pillars denoting angle rectangular courtyard palaestras - building for classes in gymnastic exercises.
-Gymnastic games in honor of the deity were typical and widely used for ancient religious custom.
-Palaestras existed at all major shrines of ancient Greece.
-Palestra sanctuary of Apollo built on a typical plan for such structures: its center is a vast open area of rectangular shape, it is surrounded on all sides by a Doric colonnade.
-To this day the majority of the columns are preserved only the lower part of their structure, they are similar to the columns of the sanctuary.
-A distinctive feature of this building are double corner columns, drums are carved from a single stone, scape from the inside are clearly separated, and the outer - merge, forming the round corner.
-On both sides of Palaestra surrounded premises seating and dressing athletes.
-They are quite poorly preserved: visible places built of small stones walls of well-polished stone slabs made lintels of doors and windows, penetrating the wall.
+At the eastern gate (from the direction of Curio) of the sanctuary is a monumental staircase, to which closely adjoin towering over strange double columns denoting the corner of the rectangular courtyard of the palaestra - the building for gymnastics exercises.
+Gymnastic games in honor of the deity were a characteristic and widespread custom for ancient religion.
+The palesters existed with all the great sanctuaries of Ancient Greece.
+The shrine of the sanctuary of Apollo is built according to a typical plan for such structures: its center is an extensive open area of rectangular shape, it is surrounded on all sides by a Doric colonnade.
+Up to now, from the majority of the columns, only the lower parts have been preserved, in their structure they are similar to the columns of the sanctuary.
+A distinctive feature of this building are the double corner columns, the drums of which are carved from one stone, the trunks of the columns on the inside are clearly separated, and from the outer - merge, forming a round corner.
+On both sides of the palestra is surrounded by rooms for rest and changing athletes.
+They are rather poorly preserved: in places the walls, built of small stones, are seen, from the well-ground stone slabs are the lintels of doors and windows that cut through the walls.

 The western wall of undeveloped niche where once stood a statue of an athlete, playing ball, apparently, this game was popular here.
 This statue was found during excavations and now kept in the museum, and in its place stands a plaster cast.